Posts

 Scaling from Pandas to Dask

-Scaling Pandas DataFrame aggregations can be quite tricky.
-I have had a very specific problem to solve that involved aggregates on group by expressions.
+Scaling Pandas DataFrame aggregations can be tricky.
+I learned that while solving a specific problem involving aggregates on group by expressions.

 When to use C and when to use Python